Startup Diaries: The Scenic Route from Goa to London

 It was a great day, our MBA graduation- a culmination of 2 years of learning and making life-long friendships from all over the world.

-We both had lucrative jobs at global companies awaiting us.
-But something deep down in the recesses of our minds was bothering us, as we both craved creating something of our own.
-This ever-present yearning would soon catch up with us.
+I had a good job at a global company.
+But something deep down in the recesses of my mind was bothering me, as I craved creating something of my own.
+This ever-present yearning would soon catch up with me.

 Flashback 4: Goa- where it all started – February 2010

 As part of our MBA, we completed a Second Year Project (or 2YP as it’s affectionately known as).
-We landed a project in Mumbai, India writing a paper on a woman’s healthcare products company, interviewing the CEO and other management.
+My group landed a project in Mumbai, India writing a paper on a woman’s healthcare products company, interviewing the CEO and other management.

 We then travelled to Goa to unwind and start our paper.
 Whilst bonding over late night paneer dosas, lamb biriyanis and copious amounts of masala chais,

-we realised we had a shared passion for several things: 1) entrepreneurship 2) health & wellbeing and 3) founding a venture in London, the best city in the world to grow a global business.
+I realised I had a passion for several things: 1) entrepreneurship 2) health & wellbeing and 3) founding a venture in London, the best city in the world to grow a global business.

-Excited by our thoughts and one tummy bug away from my perfect dress size, we vowed to continue our conversation when we returned to London on ideas we’d like to explore.
+Excited by my thoughts and one tummy bug away from my perfect dress size, I vowed to continue the conversation when I returned to London on ideas I’d like to explore.

 This utterly random, yet life-altering trip re-emphasied the importance of: looking after oneself, sleep, yoga, healthy eating, meditation, and a balanced lifestyle.
 The seeds of REYNA were planted but would not be fully realised until a year later.

-When they're not devoting every waking moment to their startup, REYNA, they can be found at their favourite Bikram yoga studio or running along Regent's Park.
-REYNA, a postnatal recovery and wellbeing company, was born from their desire to transform the women's health landscape in London.
+When she's not devoting every waking moment to her startup, REYNA, Priyam can be found at her favourite Bikram yoga studio or running along Regent's Park.
+REYNA, a postnatal recovery and wellbeing company, was born from her desire to transform the women's health landscape in London.

 Sign Up to our Newsletter